danielbaldassare1/firedpy-layer/README.md

-# FireDPy
+# firedpy-layer

-FireDPy is a Python-based tool for analyzing global fire data.
+firedpy-layer is a Python-based tool for analyzing global fire data.
 It processes fire event data from GeoPackage files, creates a global grid of fire frequency and burned area, and applies a land cover mask to exclude urban areas and croplands from the analysis.

 ## Overview

-FireDPy performs the following operations:
+firedpy-layer performs the following operations:

 1. Creates a land cover mask from PROBAV land cover data, marking urban areas and croplands as 0 and other land cover types as 1
 2. Extends the land cover mask to include polar regions